-We reserve the right to refuse the use any access equipment which we do not deem to be safe means of access or which has not been erected in advance of our visit.
+We reserve the right to refuse the use of any access equipment which we do not deem to be safe means of access or which has not been erected in advance of our visit.

-We carry with us high visibility clothing, hard hats and other personal protective equipment.
-These are for the sole use of our surveyors, unfortunately we cannot provide these items to clients, and if necessary, the client should provide their own.
+We carry with us high-visibility clothing, hard hats and other personal protective equipment.
+These are for the sole use of our surveyors, unfortunately, we cannot provide these items to clients, and if necessary, the client should provide their own.

 We reserve the right to refuse to enter any sites or properties or areas which we deem to be unsafe and have not been risk assessed and had mitigation procedures put in place to ensure safe means of access.